getsentry/sentry-docs/src/collections/_documentation/clients/go/usage.md

 ## Event Sampling

-To setup client side sampling you can use `SetSampleRate` Client function.
-Error sampling is disabled by default (sampleRate=1).
+To set up client-side sampling you can use `SetSampleRate` Client function.
+The Sentry SDK disables error sampling by default (sampleRate=1).

 ```go
 raven.SetSampleRate(0.25)